nextdns/nextdns/README.md

   -bogus-priv
     	Bogus private reverse lookups.

     	All reverse lookups for private IP ranges (ie 192.168.x.x, etc.) are answered with "no such domain" rather than being forwarded upstream.
-The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true) -cache-max-ttl duration
+    	The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true)
+  -cache-max-age duration
-    	If set to more than 0, a cached entry will be considered stall after this duration, even if the record's TTL is higher.
+    	If set to greater than 0, a cached entry will be considered stall after this duration, even if the record's TTL is higher.
   -cache-size string
     	Set the size of the cache in byte.
 Use 0 to disable caching.
-    	The value can be expressed with unit like kB, MB, GB. (default "0") -config value
+The value can be expressed with unit like kB, MB, GB.
+The cache is automatically flushed when the pointed configuration is updated. (default "0") -config value
     	NextDNS custom configuration id.

     	The configuration id can be prefixed with a condition that is match for each query:
     	* 10.0.3.0/24=abcdef: A CIDR can be used to restrict a configuration to a subnet.
     	* 00:1c:42:2e:60:4a=abcdef: A MAC address can be used to restrict configuration to a specific host on the LAN.

     	This parameter can be repeated.
 The first match wins.
   -config-file string
     	Custom path to configuration file.
   -detect-captive-portals
-    	Automatic detection of captive portals and fallback on system DNS to allow the connection.
+    	Automatic detection of captive portals and fallback on system DNS to allow the connection to establish.

     	Beware that enabling this feature can allow an attacker to force nextdns to disable DoH and leak unencrypted DNS traffic.
   -forwarder value
     	A DNS server to use for a specified domain.

     	Forwarders can be defined to send proxy DNS traffic to an alternative DNS upstream resolver for specific domains.
 The format of this parameter is [DOMAIN=]SERVER_ADDR[,SERVER_ADDR...].

     	A SERVER_ADDR can ben either an IP[:PORT] for DNS53 (unencrypted UDP, TCP), or a HTTPS URL for a DNS over HTTPS server.
 For DoH, a bootstrap IP can be specified as follow: https://dns.nextdns.io#45.90.28.0.
     	Several servers can be specified, separated by comas to implement failover.
     	This parameter can be repeated.
 The first match wins.
   -hardened-privacy
     	When enabled, use DNS servers located in jurisdictions with strong privacy laws.
 Available locations are: Switzerland, Iceland, Finland, Panama and Hong Kong.
   -listen string
     	Listen address for UDP DNS proxy server. (default "localhost:53") -log-queries
     	Log DNS query.
+  -max-ttl duration
+    	If set to greater than 0, defines the maximum TTL value that will be handed out to clients.
+The specified maximum TTL will be given to clients instead of the true TTL value if it is lower.
+The true TTL value is however kept in the cache to evaluate cache entries freshness.
+This is best used in conjunction with the cache to force clients not to rely on their own cache in order to pick up configuration changes faster.
   -report-client-info
     	Embed clients information with queries.
   -setup-router
     	Automatically configure NextDNS for a router setup.
     	Common types of router are detected to integrate gracefuly.
 Changes applies are undone on daemon exit.
 The listen option is ignored when this option is used.
   -timeout duration
     	Maximum duration allowed for a request before failing. (default 5s) -use-hosts